ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 git -C ~/roses clone <repository> -b <branch>
 ```

-where `<repository>` and `<branch>` are specific to the chosen model configuration and can be found in the respective [Run a Model documentation](/models/run-a-model/).
+where `<repository>` and `<branch>` are specific to the chosen model configuration and can be found in the respective [Run a Model](/models/run_a_model/) documentation.

 If you want to make exploratory changes within the configuration, and have those changes tracked, please [fork the configuration repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and commit your changes there.<br>
-If you think your new configuration provide significant value to the broader community, refer to the respective model configuration documentation for instructions on how to have it officially supported by ACCESS-NRI.
+If you think your new configuration provides significant value to the broader community, refer to the respective model configuration documentation for instructions on how to have it officially supported by ACCESS-NRI.

 ### Model configurations stored on MOSRS